piboistudios/hxgenpe/README.md

         - As far as I can tell, this would be a similar effort to making `hscript` support the full Haxe language, so giving up on the `hscript` venture is not really ideal, so this is...
 ### How you can help
  - Contribute to `hscript`; here's what needs to happen:
     - Parsing:
         - Abstracts
         - Enums
         - Generics
     - Typing:
         - Everything that can't be parsed currently
         - Macros (have fun)
     - Ecosystem:
         - Haxelib
+Or
  - Write a Haxe-in-Haxe parser/typer that isn't a port of the OCaml code that we have pictures of on our walls at home.
  - Ask questions and give criticisms, I'm known to give direct answers, for example...
 ### Am I a Mad Man?